akvo/knowledgebase/docs/rsr/user_management.md

 **Step 7:** You can also see which users have access to a project directly from the ‘My Projects’ page.

 ## Password policy
 In RSR it is now possible to set a password policy for your organization.
 A password policy is a set of rules that dictate the requirements for creating and using passwords by users.
 The purpose of a password policy is to enhance the security of user accounts and sensitive data by encouraging users to create strong and unique passwords.
-The password password policy on RSR allows us to define:
+The password policy on RSR allows us to define:

 - **Password Length:** The minimum and maximum number of characters a password must have to be considered valid.